The Professor Wore a Hijab in Solidarity – Then Lost Her Job: An INTRAfaith Case Study

 Rather than dismissing this popular, well-qualified educator, would it not have been wiser to use the controversy as an opportunity for an intrafaith conversation?

-1 thought on “The Professor Wore a Hijab in Solidarity – Then Lost Her Job: An INTRAfaith Case Study”
+One response to “The Professor Wore a Hijab in Solidarity – Then Lost Her Job: An INTRAfaith Case Study”